deepakshinde/darksea/README.md

 A dark colored theme for Rails intended to be used in an admin/dashboard capacity.

+**Warning:** I'm currently working on this gem based on the Bootstrap 4 alpha, so stuff is probably going to be wonky.
+I wouldn't recommend using this yet unless you're just messing around.

 ## Quick Setup

 If your app *is* an administration tool you can get setup quickly.
 Being that this is a Bootstrap theme, you will need to include Bootstrap in your `Gemfile` alongside.
 Go ahead and [setup Bootstrap](https://github.com/twbs/bootstrap-rubygem) before proceeding below.